KENTUCKY SELECT SOCCER LEAGUE

 a.
 Result(s) of match(s) played between the two (2) teams within the division (head to head competition);

 b.
-Maximum +3/-3 goal differential per match.
+Goal differential.
 Matches across divisions in multi-division age groups are not counted;

 c.
 Least number of goals allowed in matches played with teams in the division.
 Matches across division in multi-division age groups are not counted;